 Asset Focus: Certificate of Deposit

-As part of a new series that discusses different asset types, I’ll be talking about Certificates of Deposit, which are commonly known as CDs.
+Today, as part of a new series that discusses the what, why and how of different investments produce monthly income, I’ll be talking about Certificates of Deposit, which are commonly known as CDs.

 If you’re interested in learning more about CDs and how they could fit into your investment portfolio, then read on, and I’ll explain.

 Offered by most major banks and credit unions, a Certificate Of Deposit is similar to a savings account.
 Investors pay in a lump sum and agree to leave it untouched for an agreed-upon period.